 A lot of people want to know how to play more aggressive in soccer.
-About a year ago I was talking to a friend of mine who played professional soccer for a long time.
+A few years ago I was talking to a friend of mine who played professional soccer for a long time.
 He played aggressive like a hungry lion!
 You would think the DNA would automatically transfer to your kids, but it’s not always the case or it just takes time.
 He said when his daughter was ages 5-7 she was just not really into soccer at all, but once she turned 8 things changed around completely.
 It really is interesting how it all plays out sometimes, because at the younger ages you can see that some players get it and some don’t.
 But this doesn’t mean it will stay like that.

 Shoulder charge soccer drill

 You can teach the players how to shoulder charge by setting up two lines.
 You have them start off shoulder to shoulder.
 Both players start with a slow jog where they are shoulder charging.
 It’s important that the players stay together.
 The point of this is for players to be used to shoulder charging.
 This means the reps are key.

 Once they get the idea and improve you can toss a ball out for them to retrieve.
 This teaches them when and how the shoulder charge works, which builds their confidence & tackling.
 Oh and they LOVE IT.
 They love this game because its different and it’s what they were told not to do when younger.